 University of New Hampshire field hockey program, Robin

-program’s all-time winningest head coach by guiding the
+head coach by guiding the Wildcats to 237 victories and 19

-During Balducci’s tenure, UNH has advanced to postseason play 18 times with three NCAA tournament appearances.
-Balducci is the first to receive three consecutive America East Coach of the Year accolades and is tied for the most overall conference coaching awards with five (1998, 2000-10-11-12).
+During Balducci’s tenure, UNH has advanced to postseason play 19 times with four NCAA tournament appearances.
+Balducci is the first to receive four consecutive America East Coach of the Year accolades and has the most overall conference coaching awards with six (1998, 2000-10-11-12-13).
 Furthermore, she is a two-time Northeast Region Coach of the Year honoree (1998, 2011).